-Council Total number of meetings (excluding annual) Number of ORDINARY meetings Number of EXTRAORDINAR Y meetings DURATION of ordinary and extraordinary meetings
+Council Total number of meetings (excluding annual) Number of ORDINARY meetings Number of EXTRAORDINARY meetings DURATION of ordinary and extraordinary meetings

 Thanet 14 10 4 31 hrs 50 mins

 Canterbury 12 11 1 23 hrs 11 mins

 Dover 15 10 5 25 hrs, 28 mins

 Ashford 11 9 2 Info not available from the council's website

 Shepway 15 10 5 -do-

-- 7.2 It should be noted that two of Dover's extraordinary meetings took the form of presentations by external organisations, and two of Canterbury's extraordinary meetings which were convened for the purpose of conferral of freedom of the city have been excluded from the analysis. - 7.3 It is clear from the above analysis that Thanet already devotes the most time to council meetings, and aside from Dover, has a broadly comparable number of meetings.
+- 7.2 It should be noted that two of Dover's extraordinary meetings took the form of presentations by external organisations, and two of Canterbury's extraordinary meetings which were convened for the purpose of conferral of freedom of the city have been excluded from the analysis. - 7.3 It is clear from the data that Thanet already devotes the most time to council meetings.